-A small budget exists for the project course to cover some supplies, services and travel.
+A small budget exists for the project course to cover some supplies, services and travel - according to typical university claim policies.
 Costs for document preparation are not eligible and any expense or item for which a reimbursement is desired must be approved by the instructor prior to purchase.